malidib/shard/README.md

 # SHARD

-This repository contains a cleaned Python driver for **SHARD**: a collision-resolving late-stage planet-formation workflow built on `REBOUND`/`mercurius`.
+This repository contains a Python driver for **SHARD**: a collision-resolving late-stage planet-formation workflow built on `REBOUND`/`mercurius`.
 The script detects N-body collisions, maps non-special embryo--embryo impacts onto an SPH outcome catalogue, interpolates the largest remnants, reconstructs small debris with mass-weighted KMeans clustering in velocity space, and writes collision/restart diagnostics.

 This README describes practical use of the cleaned script: